redhat-nfvpe/toad/README.md

     $ docker-compose down

 ## Base Deployment (OpenStack)

+> **NOTE**: Deploying directly to OpenStack virtual machines is deprecated.
+It is
+> recommended that you perform a deployment using the Docker method (even if that is
+> hosted in a cloud instance on OpenStack).
+In a future version this method may be
+> removed.

 You may need to modify the `host_vars/localhost` file to adjust the `security_group` names, as the playbook does not currently create security